mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

 ### Description

 Ed-Fi Description: This entity represents a setting in which organized instruction of course content is provided, in-person or otherwise, to one or more students for a given period of time.
 A course offering may be offered to more than one section.
-Most MCCC CourseSectionInfo elements will be collected in the Ed-Fi Section Entity. _Note: in late 2021, the ``instructionMinutesPerTerm`` element was moved from the courseOffering resource to the section resource.
-Sandbox instances created prior to 12/22/2021 will not include this change, requiring vendors to initialize new sandbox instances in order to work with the latest configuration._
+Most MCCC CourseSectionInfo elements will be collected in the Ed-Fi Section Entity.

 ### Prerequisite Data